Before I go into the details of Guided Math Workshop, let me first tell you about my journey and how I launched the Math Workshop model.

 What is Guided Math Workshop?

 Guided Math Workshop, also known as Math Workshop with Guided Math, is the Math Workshop framework integrated with Guided Math instruction.
 It can be used with any math text, curriculum, or set of standards.

 Guided Math Workshop involves teaching students with similar academic needs in a small groups setting.
 While the teacher is working with one group of children, the others are engaged in a variety of related tasks within the classroom called Math Workshop rotations.
 They may be working independently, with a partner, or within a small group.
 While the tasks are similar, they are differentiated to align with the students’ individual abilities.
-This allows for the children who are ready for enrichment to be challenged while providing those who have not yet fully grasped a concept the support they need to become proficient.
+This allows the teacher to challenge and offer enrichment to children who are ready and provide those who have not yet fully grasped a concept the support they need to become proficient.
 Guided Math Workshop empowers the teacher to address different learning styles and keep all students fully engaged in their learning.